A Contour Integral-Based Algorithm for Computing Generalized Singular Values: Numerical Experiments

 \subsection{Comparison on spectral projectors}

 In the following we compare several choices of spectral projectors discussed in Section~\ref{subsec:SVD-projector}.
 We apply four different filters, \(P^+\), \(P_{\RR}^+\), \(P^++P^-\) and \(P^+\&P^-\), as explained in Table~\ref{tab:projector}, to compute the GSVD of {\tt{GL7d12}}.
+The naive FEAST algorithm applied to the Jordan--Wielandt matrix is also tested for comparison.
 In order to make the difference easily visible, we replace the ellipse with a circle and reduce the number of quadrature nodes to \(N=8\) in this test to slow down convergence.

 With a randomly generated initial guess, \(P^+\&P^-\) demonstrates the best convergence rate, and the other three behave similarly; see Figure~\ref{fig:4filters}(a).
 This is consistent with our discussions in Section~\ref{subsec:SVD-projector}.
+In this case both \(P_{\RR}^+\) and \(P^++P^-\) are slightly more expensive compared to~\(P^+\).
+The naive FEAST algorithm is about twice slower than \(P^+\) because the naive FEAST algorithm is computationally more expensive.